yuanshunning/pickit-docs/docs/documentation/configuration/index.rst

 Creating a new setup or product file
 ------------------------------------

-To create a new setup or product file, first press the **New** button and fill in the corresponding text fields and click the **Continue** button.
+To create a new setup or product file, first press the :guilabel:`New` button and fill in the corresponding text fields and click the :guilabel:`Continue`.
 Pick-it will make a new file with all settings set to the basic default settings.
 After creation, the new setup and product file will automatically be loaded.